The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 Order and deliveries of Sikorsky’s naval helicopter

 In June 2011, the Royal Australian Navy placed an order for 24 MH-60R (Romeo) anti-submarine and anti-surface warfare helicopters, to replace its 16 S-70B-2 naval helicopters under the US FMS programme.
-The delivery of the first MH-60R helicopter was concluded in early 2014 and remaining helicopters will be delivered by 2016.
+The helicopter deliveries began in early 2014 and were concluded in September 2016.

-In September 2011, the Qatar Government requested the sale of six MH-60R Seahawk helicopters, 13 T-700 GE 401C engines, support equipment and logistics support services.
+In September 2011, the Qatari Government requested the sale of six MH-60R Seahawk helicopters, 13 T-700 GE 401C engines, support equipment and logistics support services.

-In June 2012, the Republic of Korea requested the sale of eight MH-60R Seahawk helicopters, 18 T-700 GE 401C engines, support equipment and logistics support services.
+The Republic of Korea requested the sale of eight MH-60R Seahawk helicopters, 18 T-700 GE 401C engines, support equipment and logistics support services in June 2012.

 In December 2012, the Danish Government ordered nine MH-60R Seahawk helicopters and comprehensive logistics support for its Maritime Helicopter Replacement Programme.
 The estimated value of the contract is $686m.